History of Kingsway College: 1905

-Brother Herbert Knister took charge of the school farm.
-"He is up with the lark and at it all day."
-HospitalityThe Academy became a stopping point for travelling Adventists.
+The academy became a stopping point for travelling Adventists.
 The living quarters and cafeteria did not turn them away, but the expenses needed to be covered.
 After presenting the problem, A.O.
 Burrill writes:

 1906

-The Academy provided strong out of the classroom life experiences for the young people attending.
+The academy provided strong out of the classroom life experiences for the young people attending.
 The January 4, 1906 edition of the Canadian Union Messenger reports that the printers gave up their vacation to help with the religious liberty work.
 This was the time of considerable political interest in Sunday legislation.
 These students gave up their Christmas vacation to help.
-In the same edition the Messenger reports on a wedding that took place in the Academy parlor:
+In the same edition the Messenger reports on a wedding that took place in the academy parlor:

 Buena Vista Academy 1912 - 1916

 Overview

 "Toward the end of that period (Lorne Park years) it became quite evident that still more commodious quarters would have to be provided.
 It was also felt that there should be more land to provide the young men with farm work to assist them in earning their way through the academy.
 As it did not seem practical to purchase more real estate in Lorne Park, nor to add further to the buildings it was decided to survey the field for some central point, with good railway service, where a modern academy building could be erected, which would have a good-sized farm connected with it.

 In 1911, Lornedale had become a high school, serving grades 7-12, which led to a need for more space and equipment.
 The school began looking for a new site, and the present site in Oshawa (east of Toronto) was acquired.
 The school was renamed Buena Vista Academy, and opened in 1912.
 The school quickly grew.
 In 1914, it became a Union Conference school.